 regulatory and institutional environment.

-This training is scheduled to take place w/c 23rd March, and in advance of this we will be working closely with the relevant technical colleges in Lesotho to input into the training material.
+This training is scheduled to take place w/c 23rd March, and in preparation for this, PED team will work closely with the relevant technical colleges in Lesotho to input into the training material.

 MODULE 3: PERFORMANCE MONITORING